 Nepal & Bhutan: Nepal and Bhutan share the climate from high mountains to the low land sub-tropical plains and jungles.
 Both countries have similar weather and are ideal to visit at the same time of the year.
 March to April (spring) & October to December (autumn and early winter) are the best time to visit as the air is clean and fresh with sunny skies.
 January and February are colder and June, July, and August (summer) are monsoon seasons.

 Tibet: The best time to visit Tibet is from April to October as the weather is warmer, fresh, and sunny skies.
 November to March are usually very cold, but still possible to visit if the route is not blocked by the snow, especially in the regions like Namtso, Everest Base Camp, Mount Kailash, etc.

-Mount Kailash – also known as the abode of God Shiva – one of the world’s most sacred holy places.
+Mount Kailash – also known as the abode of God Shiva – is one of the world’s most sacred holy places.
 It is a peak that has been believed to be the home of Lord Shiva – located in western Tibet.
 It is standing at the altitude of 22,000 ft (6,705m) where thousand of pilgrims do the Kailash Mansarovar tour (yatra) every year.
-Mostly, people to Kora (Parikrama) of Mount Kailash starting/ending from… Read More »
+Mostly, people to Kora (Parikrama) of Mount… Read More »